 How much does it cost to advertise on Facebook?

 How much should I spend on Facebook Ads?

-These are the two questions that I hear the most when I talk to marketers who are first thinking about how to run a Facebook Ad.
+These are the two questions that I hear the most when I talk to marketers who are first thinking about running a Facebook Ad campaign.
 And so it should be.
 Marketers need to be be able to estimate their ROI above anything else.

 Here’s the answer: Spend less on each customer you get through Facebook Ads than they are worth to you.